Bernie Sanders: Biden administration

 Sanders has continued to have a strong influence on the Biden administration.
 When it was noted that he had become a key voice in Biden's administration, he replied, "As somebody who wrote a book called Outsider in the House, yes, it is a strange experience to be having that kind of influence that we have now."
 Their relationship has lasted over 30 years and Sanders has said it is based on respect and trust: "We have had a good relationship.
 He wants to be a champion of working families, and I admire that and respect that."

-Before the 2022 midterm election, Sanders said he regarded it as deciding the fate of democracy, abortion, and climate change, calling it "the most consequential midterm election" of modern U.S. history.
-He expressed a fear that the Democratic Party had "not done a good enough job" of getting its message out "to young people and working-class people."
-After the election, Sanders said it "went a hell of a lot better than we had anticipated" and that "discussion about the economy" had "a very strong impact" that helped Democrats.
-He also pointed to John Fetterman's successful campaign as a model for future Democratic efforts, saying that Fetterman had "strongly identified with the working class" during the Pennsylvania election.
+Before the 2022 midterm election, Sanders said he regarded it as deciding the fate of democracy, abortion, and climate change, calling it "the most consequential midterm election" of modern US history.
+He expressed a fear that the Democratic Party had "not done a good enough job" of getting its message out "to young people and working-class people".

+Sanders was the only independent or Democratic senator to oppose the CHIPS and Science Act, joining 17 Republican senators.
+He called the bill "crony capitalism" and set several conditions for acceptance of the bill: "Companies must agree to issue warrants or equity stakes to the federal government; they must commit to not buying back their own stock, outsourcing American jobs overseas or repealing existing collective bargaining agreements; and they must remain neutral in any union organizing efforts".

+In April 2023, Sanders endorsed Biden in the 2024 United States presidential election, and after Biden withdrew from the race, Sanders endorsed Harris for president at the Democratic National Convention.
+Sanders attempted to appeal to pro-Palestinian critics of Harris by saying, "I promise you, after Kamala wins, we will together do everything that we can to change US policy toward Netanyahu", and emphasizing Donald Trump's policies on climate change, minimum wage, and tax cuts for the wealthy.